mvjkel1/spotify-fav/README.md

 - Clone the repository
 - Create and activate the Python virtual environment
+- Install all packages mentioned in requirements.txt by running `pip install -r <path_to_requirements.txt>`
 - Modify the .env_example file (stored in spotify-fav/src/server) to match your Spotify API and DB credentials

 ```